Hicham1970/mysiteweb/README.md

 # mysiteweb
-Just a study of the Html css and javascript cool training
+Just a study of Html CSS and javascript cool training
+Be free to tweak codes